jmbowman/anima-character-generator/README.rst

 them (although it may eventually have options to use alternate rule interpretations).
 It separates the raw data that needs to be input from the display of the resulting character statistics.
-It has a summary display that shows just the information I usually need in order to run a monster or NPC effectively.
+It has a summary display that shows just the information you're likely to need in order to run that particular character effectively.
 This stat block can be copied and pasted into a text file and still look ok.
 And it will eventually be capable of showing the summaries for several characters at a time, and easily editing any of them.

 Status
 ------